-In August 2019, Skinner returned to Carnegie Mellon University as the Taube Professor of International Relations and Politics and Director of the Institute of Politics and Strategy, home for the study of international and politics at the university.
+In August 2019, Skinner returned to Carnegie Mellon University as the Taube Professor of International Relations and Politics and Director of the Institute of Politics and Strategy, home for the study of international relations and politics at the university.
 She has also resumed the directorship of these CMU entities: the Carnegie Mellon University Washington Semester Program, Center for International Relations and Politics, and Institute for Strategic Analysis.
 In addition, Skinner is a Distinguished Fellow at CyLab, a cyber-oriented research center associated with the College of Engineering, and she holds courtesy faculty positions at CMU’s Heinz College and the Institute for Software Research, an academic department in the School of Computer Science.
 She is a member of the Artificial Intelligence faculty community at CMU, which holds the number-one spot among all U.S. universities for AI graduate training.

 On Sept.
 1, 2019, Skinner returned to Stanford University’s Hoover Institution as the W. Glenn Campbell Research Fellow.
 Among other Hoover activities, she serves on the working group on the Role of Military History in Contemporary Conflict.
 In 2002, Skinner won the Hoover Institution’s Uncommon Book Award for Reagan, In His Own Hand.